Caring for a sick child is a tough job

 During a fever the body is working hard so a child should rest and much as possible.

 Follow your child’s lead as it relates to eating.
-If the child is hungry a few sips of soup made with bone broth or a scrambled egg are both easy to digest and highly nourishing foods.
-Food can even bring a fever down a degree or two, but let your child decide when they are ready to eat.
+If the child is hungry a few sips of soup made with bone broth or a scrambled egg are both easy to digest and highly nourishing foods

-Dress your child in light layers of clothing and keep them hydrated with sips of bone broth or diluted fresh fruit juices.
-Additionally you can use a natural remedy like the wet sock treatment to help your child’s immune system.
+Dress your child in light layers of clothing and keep them hydrated.
+Additionally, you can use a natural remedy like the wet sock treatment to help your child’s immune system.

 Wet Sock Treatment